Geoscience Program Helping Restore Historic Nampa Cemetery

 While historical records suggest more than a dozen individuals are buried there, only a handful of visible grave markers remain today.

-Using GPR, a non-invasive technology that detects differences in subsurface density, the group scanned the ground to identify potential burial locations.
+Using GPR, a non-invasive technology that detects changes in electrical properties, the group scanned the ground to identify potential burial locations.
 The equipment sends signals into the ground and records reflection patterns that may indicate disturbances such as graves.
 Preliminary results can be observed shortly after scanning.

 The project came together through the efforts of CWI Research Analyst, Lazaro Martinez, who has been working with local churches, historians, and property owners to restore the cemetery.